 The first phase of the Revolution (1896-1897) sought to terminate more than three centuries of Spanish rule.
 The second phase (1898-1902) coincided with the American occupation of the Philippines: Spanish rule ended, but American colonization immediately began.
 Antipathy toward the former Spanish oppressors easily turned against the new American colonizers; thus, early modern Filipino drama was, in part, a reaction against American presence.
 Chapter IV discusses only the negative aspects of early American occupation because early modern anti-American plays did not reflect the positive aspects.
-That the Philippines benefited from American colonization cannot be denied, but a discussion of these benefits is beyond the scope of this dissertation.
+That the Philippines benefited from American colonization cannot be denied, but a discussion of these benefits is beyond the scope of this study.

-These three chapters lead to the examination of early modern Filipino plays in Chapter V. The core of this dissertation, Chapter V focuses on what constitutes the modernity of "Early Modern Plays and Playwrights."
-By an analysis of plot, theme, character, and scenic requirements or descriptions of actual productions-supplemented by brief biographies of playwrights and actors who wrote and performed early modern Filipino plays, as well as descriptions of theatrical companies which produced them-this chapter defines the nature of early modern Filipino drama and theatre.
-To complete the picture, the chapter closes with a discussion of the audience of early modern Filipino drama.
+These three chapters lead to the examination of early modern

+Filipino plays in Chapter V. The core of this study, Chapter V focuses on what constitutes the modernity of "Early Modern Plays and requirements or descriptions of actual productions-supplemented by brief biographies of playwrights and actors who wrote and performed early modern Filipino plays, as well as descriptions of theatrical companies which produced them-this chapter defines the nature of early modern with a discussion of the audience of early modern Filipino drama.